Desert Gardening 101

 Arcadia Edible Tour: Part 2

-Wouldn’t it be great to have a regional guide for things to do, places to stay and great places to eat?
+Wouldn’t it be great to have a regional guide for things to do, places to stay and great places to eat, and even tips for gardening in the desert?

 The EastValleyGuide is a great resource for those who live in Chandler, Gilbert, Mesa and Tempe.